weder96/aws_certified_developer_associate/README.md

 # Section 4: Identity & Access Management {IAM Roles}

 ## IAM Overview

+### GENERAL IAM CONCEPTS
+AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.

+You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.

+IAM makes it easy to provide multiple users secure access to AWS resources.
+When you first create an AWS account, you begin with a single sign-in identity that has complete access to all AWS services and resources in the account.

+This identity is called the AWS account root user and is accessed by signing in with the email address and password that you used to create the account

+IAM can be used to manage:
+  - Users
+  - Groups
+  - Access policies
+  - Roles
+  - User credentials
+  - User password policies
+  - Multi-factor authentication (MFA)
+  - API keys for programmatic access (CLI)

 Creating users {U}, groups {G}, policies {P}, roles {R}
 Controls access.
 Identity Federation